nadu-pitt/nadu-pitt.github.io/all_news.md

 ---

+- 01/2022: Our [paper](https://arxiv.org/pdf/2107.09545.pdf) on takeover time prediction was accepted by IEEE Transactions on Intelligent Transportation Systems.

+- 01/2022: Our paper on enhancing autonomy transparency for trustworthy AI was accepted by International Journal of Human-Computer Interaction.

 - 11/2021: Our [poster](https://www.isaap2021.com/posters) on driver takeover performance modeling was presented in ISAAP2021.

 - 09/2021: I presented our [paper](https://doi.org/10.1145/3409118.3475155) on in-vehicle alert system design in Automotive UI 2021.